44foxy/ShortWhileGames_GameJam_2025/README.md

 - Nela Březinová - 2D artist
 - Mariana Bartečková - 2D artist

-We're a team of mostly university students passionate about game development and some of us are repeating contenders from last year.
+We're a team of mostly university students passionate about game development, some of us are repeating contenders from last year.

 ## Main idea
 - You're located in another reality (hence the player look - tornado instead of legs, no joints)